-Served ice cold, my Roasted Jalapeno Gazpacho Soup recipe is a light, healthy summer soup, served ice cold, it is filled with veggies and is deliciously refreshing.
+With a ridiculously low 32-calories.
+My Roasted Jalapeno Gazpacho Soup recipe is a light, healthy summer soup, served ice cold, it is filled with veggies, and is deliciously refreshing.
 Spicy and cool at the same time, I roast the peppers outside on the grill to give them a nice mellow and smoky flavor.
 A toasted baguette with avocado, pickled red onions, and crumbled goat cheese is the perfect side for Gazpacho.
 This ice cold summer soup is exactly what you need as the temperatures soar.

-Roasting the peppers greatly reduces the heat, however, always taste a little before adding jalapenos to the soup.
+Roasting the peppers greatly reduces the heat, however, always taste a little before adding jalapenos to the Gazpacho.
 Start with a small quantity and add additional if you want more heat, you can always add more, but you can’t take it away once it’s in.
 If you have a sensitive stomach, you can sauté the onions and garlic to reduce their intensity.
 I personally like the Gazpacho both with or without sautéed onions, the choice is yours.
 However, as the entire USA seems to be suffering from a blistering heatwave this week, the chance of me turning on my stove for any reason is right at 0%.

 I like a nicely chilled Sauvignon Blanc, it is an ideal companion that pairs well with this spicy gazpacho.
 So, chill out, relax, and enjoy a break from hot food.

 There are three methods I like to use for roasting peppers.
 Over an open flame, in a dry skillet, or the oven, all three methods work well for Gazpacho.
 Here is how I do each method;